TheWizard91/TheWizard91/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... getting my Bachelor in Computer Science/ minor in Math
+- 🔭 I’m currently getting my Master in Computer Science at Grove School of Engineering in City College of New York [CUNY](https://www.ccny.cuny.edu/engineering).
-- 🌱 I’m currently learning ...
-React.JS, I want to expands my wed dev skills.
+- 👨‍🎓 I graduated in Computer Scince at [Lehman Collge](https://www.lehman.cuny.edu/).
+- 👨‍💻 I am proficient web development (frontend and backend alike) and mobile development (in android).
-- 👯 I’m looking to collaborate on ...
-Artificial Intelligence and Data Science.
+- 👯 I’m looking to collaborate on Artificial Intelligence and Data Science (it's hot right now).
-- 🤔 I’m looking for help with ... in getting in AI and data science.
+- 🤔 I’m looking for help with in getting in AI and data science because I am always looking to expand my skills.
-- 💬 Ask me about ... anything we can colab with ^,^!
+- 💬 Ask me about anything we can colab with ^,^!
-- 📫 How to reach me: ... feel free to contact me [here](https://emmanuelcodes.netlify.app/)).
+- 📫 How to reach me: feel free to contact me [here](https://emmanuelcodes.netlify.app/).
-- 😄 Pronouns: ...
-He/His/Him.
+- 😄 Pronouns: He/His/Him.
-- ⚡ Fun fact: ...
-I speak fluent Italian.
+- ⚡ Fun fact: I speak fluent Italian, love hiking and photography.